endymion1818/deliciousreverie/content/post/poem-review-she-weeps-over-rahoon-james-joyce.md

 date = "2016-07-07T15:21:21+01:00"
 draft = false
-title = "Poem Review: She Weeps Over Rahoon, James Joyce" categories = [
+title = "Poem Review: She Weeps Over Rahoon, James Joyce" description = "A very dear friend introduced me to James Joyce many years ago with his coming-of-age almost-biography, A Portrait of a Young Man, which had a deep impact on me.
+But it's only now I'm starting to pick up on just what a master of the English language Joyce was—through his poetry." categories = [
   "personal"
 ]